Night terror: Differential diagnosis

 Night terrors are distinct from nightmares.
-In fact, in nightmares there are almost never vocalization or agitation, and if there are any, they are less strong in comparison to night terrors.
+Nightmares almost never involve vocalization or agitation, and if there are any, they are less intense in comparison to night terrors.
 In addition, nightmares appear ordinarily during REM sleep in contrast to night terrors, which occur in NREM sleep.
 Finally, individuals with nightmares can wake up completely and easily and have clear and detailed memories of their dreams.

-A distinction between night terrors and epileptic seizure is required.
-Indeed, an epileptic seizure could happen during the night but also during the day.
-To make the difference between both of them, an EEG can be done and if there are some anomalies on it, it would rather be an epileptic seizure.
+A distinction between night terrors and epileptic seizure, which can happen during the night or day, is required.
+An EEG with anomalies can be suggestive of an epileptic seizure rather than a night terror.

 Assessment

 The assessment of sleep terrors is similar to the assessment of other parasomnias and must include: